kokilaw/banking-api-service/README.md

 ```
 ## Design Decisions

-### Storing monitory values in cents rather than decimal values
+### Storing monetary values in cents rather than decimal values

 In order to avoid decimal precision related problems that may arise, system is accepting and storing the monetary values in cents.